 Sure, Denali National Park and Preserve is named for the nation’s mightiest mountain, but the 6-million-acre park encompasses so much more.
 Denali has options for every type of visitor.
 Whether you’re an avid backpacker looking to forge new trails or a relaxed traveler content to watch for animals on a tour, you’re sure to experience jaw-dropping scenery.

-Located roughly four hours north of Anchorage and two hours south of Fairbanks on the George Parks Highway, it’s an easy drive to the heart of the state — after all, there’s only one road entrance to the park.
+About a four hour-drive north of Anchorage and two hours south of Fairbanks on the George Parks Highway, it’s an easy trip to the heart of the state — after all, there’s only one road entrance to the park.

 If you don’t have your own wheels, here’s how to get there: